MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to stay in Appenzell

-I stayed one night in a lovely, but very simple guest house in Appenzell -Appenzell´s hotels are generally more basic, but I was still happy with my accommodation and you can check out the hotel by clicking here.
+I stayed one night in a lovely, but very simple guest house in Appenzell -Appenzell´s hotels are generally more basic, but I was still happy with my accommodation.

 The reason Montreux has made it onto my top ten list is easy: Montreux is just stunning and owes its beauty to the fact that it mostly consists of flowers and Lake Geneva.